Introduction¶

 is present in the virtual machine.

-The following example upgrades the system and installs additional packages packages, useful for encrypting a volume and the security.
+The following example upgrades the system and installs additional packages, useful for encrypting a volume and improve security.

 Create a file cloud_init_cfg.txt